 Deanna Musgrave is a Canadian artist who is best known for her monumental paintings such as the mural “Cloud” which is installed permanently at the Hans Klohn Commons, University of Saint John, New Brunswick which measures 10’ high and 56’ long.

 Her career took off in 2007 when she was selected by the Beaverbrook Art Gallery as the sole recipient for its Studio Watch exhibition aimed at introducing promising new artists to the public.
 Her work has been enthusiastically reviewed by the New Brunswick media, and she has won numerous grants and awards from the New Brunswick Arts Board, Mount Allison University and the University of New Brunswick.
-She is represented in New Brunswick, Canada by Peter Buckland Art Gallery in Saint John and Gallery on Queen in Fredericton.
 She has a Bachelor of Fine Arts from Mount Allison University and a Bachelor of Education from the University of New Brunswick.

 Musgrave describes her paintings as “confluent organisms”, cloud-like forms weaving in and out of multiple references in art history including Romantic Landscape, Dutch Still Life, Graffiti, Visual Music, Abstract Expressionism or Op Art.
 Space and light are central focuses in Musgrave’s work as she often utilizes different techniques from each style to create a sense of vastness.
 This generates landscapes that are alien to humanity; exploring realities and altered states beyond typical human perception.

 Water is a central theme in Musgrave’s works.
 To quote Donna Wawzonek of the National Water Centre, Canada, in her 2016 article “Deanna Musgrave: Stirring Large Conversations With Grande Impressions” she states: